erabhi95/Project-Sportan-of-Finding-Best-11-Players-Using-Python-and-Power-BI/README.md

 ### Data Visualisation
 1. Created an interactive dashboards for each of the 5 categories of players (Openers, Anchors, Finishers, All Rounders, Specialist Fast bowlers) based on the criteria given.
-2. Added 'player details' as tool tip on each of the page for more detais.
+2. Added 'player details' as tool tip on each of the page for more detaiLs.
 3. Added navigation buttons across pages.
 4. Created a Final 11 players report for each selection and analysis by the concerned user.